Scheme overview - What is StudentShapers?

 - Work closely in a co-creative environment across the staff/student community

-StudentShapers is a programme developed between Imperial College and Imperial College Union to support partnership between staff and students.
-StudentShapers supports projects in a range of areas which support the College’s world class education, with the programme open to the entire Imperial College staff and student body.
+StudentShapers is a programme developed at Imperial College London as part of the Learning and Teaching strategy to support partnership between staff and students.
+StudentShapers supports a broad range of projects in educational development and educational research with the programme open to the entire Imperial staff and student body.

 The StudentShapers programme will provide financial support to students to facilitate them taking part in partnership activities.
 The StudentShapers programme provides a framework for staff and students to ensure projects have as high an impact as possible, achieve high quality outcomes and adopt the guiding principles of partnership.